10 Easy Home Remedies for Bad Breath

 - Flossing your teeth at least twice per day

-- Visiting your dentist every six months for a routine exam and cleaning
+- Visiting your dentist in Durham, NC every six months for a routine exam and cleaning

 - Thoroughly cleaning any dental appliances at least once per day (retainer, aligner, denture, etc.)